 If a dot-sight (tubular or otherwise) is your thing, then mounting the sight will be no issue as there is plenty of top rail to do so.
 The balance between LOP and eye relief is not an issue when running an optic such as these.
 The front accessory rail also provides amounting point for laser, light, or combination laser/light to be mounted.

 Determining the ammunition to run through the Ruger PC Carbine is, of course, up to the user.
-Some may favor the lighter, faster ammunition while others (like me) favor the heavier; albeit, slower ammunition.
+Some may favor the lighter, faster ammunition while others (like me) favor the heavier; albeit, slower ammunition if the firearm will run with it and is accurate.
 As the Ruger PC Carbine would be a “Survival” piece, even when coupled with a good 9mm pistol that uses magazines that are compatible with your selected adapter, critters other than two-legged may need to be considered.
 Obviously, your chosen defensive round must be able to handle four-legged animals, and I would consider a heavier loading capable of taking down up to possible Wolf-sized animals.
 Two-legged and four-legged animals can be highly unpredictable in how many projectiles they can soak up before succumbing to the effects of multiple impacts on their body.
 But, with the Glock magazine adapter installed, you have a wide variety of magazine length and capacity to choose from.

 Below are some speculations that I put together using the Nikon P223 3x32mm scope and the Sig-Sauer 147-grain Elite Performance Sig V-Crown JHP, which is a combination that seems to work for me at this time.
 As I say, this is all speculation until field tested, but it provides a good baseline to determine relative performance, trajectory, and Point Blank Range (PBR) of the chosen combination of firearm, scope, and ammunition at two different zeroes.
 More playing around is in the future and the Ruger PC Carbine and I become more comfortable with each other.